probabilist/legends/README.md

 ```
 >>> guru.addStats('survSelaNoCover', 'effTechDmg')
 ```
 We have told the guru that the most important stat for us is the character's chance of surviving Sela's Surprise Attack when out of cover, and the second most important stat is our effective tech damage.
-These will be the stat priorities by default for all characters.
+These will be the stat priorities, by default, for all characters.

 But that doesn't make sense for T'Pol and Tomalak, so we can customize those.
 ```